tjm00023/ClimateTest/README.md

 Home Page: Features a table with two pressable buttons, leading to corresponding pages.
 Beneath the table, there are sections highlighting the benefits of traveling via skylines and trains.
 Bootstrap is utilized to dynamically change the theme of the pages.

-Train Page: Description here.
+Train Page: Just the basic foundation.

-Airplane Page: Description here.
+Airplane Page: Just the foundation.

 Research Summary
 During the development process, I conducted research on various websites to gather inspiration and insights for design and functionality.